 Conclusion

-However, offering a health plan doesn’t have to be costly—by considering non-traditional health options like an HRA or health insurance stipend, you can help your pastors stay healthy and happy.
+However, offering a health plan doesn't have to be costly—by considering more affordable options like an HRA, you can help your pastors stay healthy and happy.

-If you’re ready to offer a high-quality, stress-free health benefit to your pastors and clergy, PeopleKeep is here to get your started.
-Contact a personalized benefits advisor today to get set up with a health benefit that will be right for your religious organization.
+Ready to offer a high-quality, stress-free health benefit to your pastors and clergy?
+PeopleKeep is here to help.
+Schedule a call with a personalized benefits advisor today!